-A. ADMN 6310-Accounting Concepts and Issues

-ORGD 6330-Organizational Research and Assessment or

-SMGT 6390-Research and Decision Science in Sports Management

-ADMN 6330-Administrative Law and Process or

-MGT 6385-Sports and the Law

-SMGT 6380-Sports Management

-B. 15 semester hours of coursework constituting the concentration, to include:

-SMGT 6382-Human Resources in Sports Management

-SMGT 6384-Leadership and Administration in Sports Organizations

-SMGT 6386-Internship in Sports Management.
+- A. ADMN 6310-Accounting Concepts and Issues - ORGD 6320-Organizational Behavior and Learning - ORGD 6330-Organizational Research and Assessment or - SMGT 6390-Research and Decision Analysis in Sport Management - SMGT 6375-Sports Governance - SMGT 6380-Sports Management, Administration, and Finance - ADMN 6375-Strategic Planning and Policy - B. 15 semester hours of coursework constituting the concentration, to include: - KEHP 6379-Adapted Physical Activity and Sport - SMGT 6382-Human Resources in Sport Management - SMGT 6384-Leadership and Organization in Sport Management - SMGT 6386-Internship in Sports Management.
 (May be repeated once for credit)